Skip to content

 They also installed modern cabinet handles in each room.
 The styles are cohesive but not all the same.
 This helps to create an original look and feel within each room.

-RV - Remodel - kitchen counter and cabinet
+Rv - remodel - kitchen counter and cabinet

 Cabinet hardware is an easy DIY project that makes a huge difference.
 They are easy to change but hard to choose.
 Better Homes and Gardens has some great tips for choosing cabinet hardware here.